00cedke/WiiUHacking/README.md

 # How to make it ?
 You must install libutils, dynamic_libs and libkernel for make elf.

-# How to get cheat code ?
+# How to active cheat code ?
 ![image1](https://i.imgur.com/OkdiZVG.png)